lukasmartinelli/pgfutter/README.md

 This small tool abstract all the hassles and swearing you normally have to deal with when you just want to dump some data into the database.

-Data transformations and concrete type mappings should all happen in the database. `pgfutter` only helps you to get the data into the database.

 ## Install

 You can download a single binary for Linux, OSX or Windows.

 ## Import CSV

-We want to import a csv file with a header row.
+We want to import a CSV file with a header row.
 `pgfutter` will automatically detect the delimiter and whether it has a header row or not.
 It will create a table and copy the data over to the PostgreSQL database.